nextyio/nextydocument/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Ethereum Homestead Documentation
+Nexty Documentation
 ===============================================================================

-..  image:: img/ethereum-homestead-documentation-logo.png
+..  image:: img/logo-nty.png
 ..   :height: 500px
 ..   :width: 394 px
    :scale: 50 %